InquireMobile: Teaching VLM-based Mobile Agent to Request Human Assistance via Reinforcement Fine-Tuning: InquireBench

 \paragraph{Interactive Thinking} Based on each image and its corresponding valid task, we prompt GPT-4o-0806 to generate both the interactive reason and the interactive content for each image-instruction pair.
 The interactive reason describes the agent’s internal reasoning in the current situation, explaining why user intervention is required.
 We then require human annotators to review and, if necessary, revise the thinking content.
 The annotation procedure is as follows: annotators first read the instruction and the corresponding screenshot, then review the generated interactive reason and interactive content.

 Annotators assess whether each item is appropriate and reasonable for the given context, and then decide whether to retain the original content, edit any unreasonable parts, or rewrite them entirely if necessary.
-They evaluate the model's ``thinking'' for reasonableness using the format shown in Figure~\ref{fig:thinking_pattern}.
+They evaluate the model's ``thinking'' for reasonableness using the following format.
 Redundant or incorrect data is rewritten.

+The {red} part represents the user instruction, the {blue} part represents the current state or interface, and the {purple} part represents the reason and category in inquiry situations.

 \paragraph{Inquiry Content} The interactive content refers to the external message presented to the user, specifying the exact content used to interact with them.
 Annotators will revise it to eliminate redundancies and ensure that it is not offensive.